fricciardi/datetime2/docs/index.rst

    fraction that will be passed to the :class:`fractions.Fraction` constructor.
 In any case, the resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
-A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types.
+A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types or the tuple argument does not have two values.
 A :exc:`ZeroDivisionError` exception is raised if denominator is 0.
-A :exc:`ValueError` exception is raised in the argument value is outside the accepted range.

 .. classmethod:: Time.now(correction = None)